syncfusion-content/wpf-docs/wpf/ComboBox/MultiSelection-Support.md

 N> [View sample in GitHub](https://github.com/SyncfusionExamples/WPF-ComboBoxAdv-MultiSelection)

-## Token Support in WPF ComboBox (ComboBoxAdv)
+## Token Support in WPF ComboBox

-Token represents the selected item(s) in [ComboBoxAdv](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Tools.Controls.ComboBoxAdv.html).
-The selected items are displayed in rounded-polygon shape with close icon.

-The `EnableToken` property determines whether the selected items in the `ComboBoxAdv` should be displayed as token.
+The selected items are now represented by a rounded-polygon shape with a close icon, which can be interacted with by pressing the close button.
+The EnableToken property determines whether the ComboBoxAdv's selected items should be displayed as tokens.

- When an item is selected from the dropdown, it will be added as token in text area.
-By clicking the close icon, the appropriate item will be removed from the text area.
+When an item is selected from the dropdown, it is added to the text area as a token.
+The appropriate item will be removed from the text box when you click the close icon.

-In `ComboBoxAdv` we can achieve this token support only while enabling the following properties.

 {% tabs %}
 {% highlight C# %}